Skip to content

 Class Teacher : Miss Smith

-Our enquiry is: How has electricity improved our lives?
+Our enquiry is: How do cities grow?

-This term, the children will be exploring the big question: How has electricity improved our lives?
+This term, the children will be exploring the big question: “How do cities grow?”
 To help us investigate this, we will work through a series of mini-enquiries:

-● How do you make a circuit?
+• How do you keep a plant alive?

 Phonics

 Some children in our class follow the Read Write Inc. phonics programme.
 Children are assessed regularly and work in groups that closely match the sounds that they need to learn.
-Families can support children at home by reading the books that are sent home multiple times across the week so that the children become fluent story-tellers.

 English